 It is exciting to travel and explore foreign lands.
 But it can also attract unexpected mishaps and extra costs.
 And because you are so far away from home, these mishaps can be quite expensive.

-This is the reason why, when I was a travel agent, I always recommended to holiday makers to buy travel insurance.
+This is the reason why, when I was a travel agent, I always mentioned to my clients to consider looking at travel insurance.
 In fact, I never fly without travel insurance myself.
 It is for your protection, a handy safeguard should anything unforeseen happen.
 If nothing bad happens then that’s a bonus.
 If it does, then it’s a bonus that you have travel insurance.

 My simple advice is don’t chase the lower price.
 Go for the policy that adequately covers the important benefits for the best price.